ElektraInitiative/libelektra/src/plugins/process/README.md

 The process plugin uses the `pluginprocess` library in order to execute other plugins inside an own process.
-This is useful for plugins which cause memory leaks to be isolated in an own process.
+This is useful for runtimes or libraries that cannot be reinitialized in the same process after they have been used.
-Furthermore this is useful for runtimes or libraries that cannot be reinitialized in the same process after they have been used.
+It is also useful for plugins which cause memory leaks to be isolated in an own process.

 ## Usage